kimdre/kimdre/README.md

 ### Hi, I'm Kim 👋

 - 🤓 I'm a Linux and cloud admin as well as a mountainbike enthusiast from Nuremberg, Germany. 🚵‍♂️
-- 💙 My preferred programming/scripting language are Python and Bash, but I also know Tcl/Expect and PHP.
+- 💙 My preferred programming/scripting languages are Python and Bash, but I also know Tcl/Expect and PHP.
 - 🌱 I’m currently learning Kubernetes.
 - 👯 I’m looking to collaborate on any Python related project to learn more about my favourite programming language!
 - ⚡ My public repositories get mirrored every 8 hours from my private [Gitea instance](https://git.pyas.de).